-When we tried to order the parts originally listed on the BOM we found several of the capacitors and other components were wrong footprint and/or not available.
-This meant we needed to review the specifications for many of the components.
-This caused delays in our ordering process.
+When we tried to order the parts originally listed on the Bill of Materials (BOM), we found that several of the capacitors and other components had the wrong footprint and/or were not available.
+This produced the need to review the specifications for many of the components, causing delays in the ordering process.